ValgulNecron/kasuki/readme.md

       stuff not translated, please open an issue on GitHub or come to my discord.
       Should be done will need to check
     - [ ] Localisation for command — Working on it.
+    - [ ] Rename function, structure, command name etc... so it makes more sense.

 - Anime submodule:
     - [X] Finish comparison function.